 Students interested in the health sciences, or careers in biotechnology or research can choose the Molecular and Cellular Biology and Biochemistry option.
 The Genetics and Developmental Biology option prepares students for careers in research or biotechnology and graduate programs in genetic counseling, plant or animal breeding, or developmental biology.

-Students can also choose the Medical Technology option, which includes a clinical phase of study, or the Accelerated Health Programs option, which is for students admitted into an early acceptance program at an approved professional school.
+Students can also choose the Medical Technology option, which includes a clinical phase of study, or the Health Professions option, which is for students pursuing a medical or veterinary program at an approved professional school.

 A biology minor is also offered, along with a minor in sustainability leadership, which allows students to integrate social, economic, and environmental concepts of sustainability into their coursework.